ErinFlyingSkyRocket/DjOpenKB/README.md

 # DjOpenKB

 DjOpenKB is a Docker-based internal IT knowledge base built with Django.
-It provides a secure article website for IT documentation, user article suggestions, admin review, Active Directory login, MFA, Vault-backed secrets, PostgreSQL, Nginx HTTPS, and an integrated OpenKB AI chatbot.
+It provides a secure article website for IT documentation, user article suggestions, admin review, Active Directory / LDAPS login, local Django login, MFA, Vault-backed secrets, PostgreSQL, Nginx HTTPS, activity logging, and an integrated OpenKB AI chatbot.

 The project is designed for a local VM, lab, or intranet-style deployment.
 A paid public domain is not required.
 The website can be accessed through HTTPS using the Linux server IP address or localhost, while Active Directory can use an internal lab domain such as `openkb.local`.